journey-js/journey/README.md

 import loadIndicator from "lib/loadIndicator.js";

 journey.on("enter", function(event) {
     // event.from                   : the route we are leaving
     // event.to                     : the route we are entering
-    // event.options              : the same options that was passed to the enter function
+    // event.options              : the same options that was passed to the enter handler
     // event.options.startOptions : the options that was passed to journey.start(options);

     //When entering a route, let's show  a loading indicator loadIndicator.show();
 });

 journey.on("entered", function(event) {
+// event.from                   : the route we are leaving
+    // event.to                     : the route we are entering
+    // event.options              : the same options that was passed to the enter handler
+    // event.options.startOptions : the options that was passed to journey.start(options);

     // After we entered we hide the loading indicator loadIndicator.hide();
+});

+journey.on("leave", function(event) {
+    // event.from                   : the route we are leaving
+    // event.to                     : the route we are entering
+    // event.options              : the same options that was passed to the leave handler
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("left", function(event) {
+// event.from                   : the route we are leaving
+    // event.to                     : the route we are entering
+    // event.options              : the same options that was passed to the leave handler
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("update", function(event) {
+    // event.route                   : the route being updated
+    // event.options              : the same options that was passed to the update handler
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("updated", function(event) {
+    // event.route                   : the route being updated
+    // event.options              : the same options that was passed to the update handler
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("beforeleave", function(event) {
+    // event.from                   : the route we are leaving
+    // event.to                     : the route we are entering
+    // event.options              : the same options that was passed to the beforeleave handler
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("beforeleaveComplete", function(event) {
+    // event.from                   : the route we are leaving
+    // event.to                     : the route we are entering
+    // event.options              : the same options that was passed to the beforeleave handler
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("beforeenter", function(event) {
+    // event.from                   : the route we are leaving
+    // event.to                     : the route we are entering
+    // event.options              : the same options that was passed to the beforeenter handler
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("beforeenterComplete", function(event) {
+    // event.from                   : the route we are leaving
+    // event.to                     : the route we are entering
+    // event.options              : the same options that was passed to the beforeenter handler
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("error", function(event) {
+    // event.event : the name of the event when the rror occurred eg. "enter", "entered", "leave" etc.
+    // event.from  : the route we are leaving
+    // event.to    : the route we are entering
+    // event.route : the current route, which is either event.to or event.from depending
+                    // on the type of event during which the error occurred
+    // event.error : the Javascript error object
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("routeAbuseStart", function(event) {
+    // event.pathname: href  : the pathname of the route that caused the route abuse
+    // event.href: location.href : the url when the route abuse started
+    // event.startOptions : the options that was passed to journey.start(options);
+});

+journey.on("routeAbuseStop", function(event) {
+    // event.pathname: href  : the pathname of the route that caused the route abuse
+    // event.href: location.href : the url when the route abuse started
+    // event.startOptions : the options that was passed to journey.start(options);
 });

 ```